Singapore competition watchdog fines Grab, Uber S$13 million in total over merger deal

 "This protects riders’ interests against excessive price surges, and drivers’ interests against increases in commissions that they pay to Grab," CCCS said.

-Uber will be required to sell the cars under its vehicle rental unit Lion City Rentals to any potential competitor that "makes a reasonable offer based on fair market value", the watchdog said.
+It also ordered Uber to sell cars under its vehicle leasing business Lion City Rentals to any potential competitor who "makes a reasonable offer based on fair market value", and prohibited Uber from selling those vehicles to Grab without regulatory approval.

 “Mergers that substantially lessen competition are prohibited and CCCS has taken action against the Grab-Uber merger because it removed Grab’s closest rival, to the detriment of Singapore drivers and riders," CCCS chief executive Toh Han Li said.